ebbanimer/Walking-Dead-Game/README.md

 and the view, and having the controller govern the communication.

 # Procedure

+### Setting up a plan
 As the aim of the project was high, and it had multiple components and concepts to take into consideration, the initial step was to set up a plan.
 More precisely, what type of application should be assembled?
 What type of functionalities would the application have?
 How would the concepts, design patterns, and other requirements be incorporated?
-A plan had to take form, to take each requirement step by step, to avoid the feeling of being overwhelmed.
+A plan had to take form, to take each requirement step by step, to avoid the feeling overwhelm.

 The plan was to create a game inspired by the TV show “The Walking Dead” using Swing components, and somehow, the user would be able to select a character to use throughout the game, and step by step, incorporate the rest of the functionalities.
 Hence, starting with Swing and the creation of characters was the initial approach.

+### Preparation of game; Selecting and creation of characters
 The start JFrame was created, using the Border-Layout manager to create a JPanel for each responsibility.
 One had the responsibility to select a character, another one had to display the chosen character, and one had to have buttons to initialize the game.
 Could a design pattern be applied here?
 Or concurrent processes or Streams API?
-Well, the character had to be picked by the user.
+As mentioned, the character had to be picked by the user.
 The characters were created using a simple factory, but could the factory method be incorporated here somehow?
 The decision was to separate the weaponry to a factory method, as the weaponry was not really useful for the game per se, and it could easily represent itself, being matched to each character.
 However, how would the weapons be incorporated here?
 Where should the characters be created, in the controller or the model?
-This was the main issue that persisted throughout the rest of the application, as the model should contain the data, the view contains the GUI components and the displayed data, and the controller is responsible for making decisions and communicating these data between the model and the view.
+This was the main issue that persisted throughout the rest of the application, where to put each functionality being implemented.
+As the model should contain the data, the view contains the GUI components and the displayed data, and the controller is responsible for making decisions and communicating these data between the model the view.

 Characters and weaponry were included in the model as they were part of the data and would be filtered according to the user's selections in the view, which was given via the controller as the view and the model needed to be completely